prasadt2/simple-chatgpt-app/README.md

 npm start
 ```

-The frontend app will be running at `http://localhost:3000`.

-Now you can visit `http://localhost:3000` in your browser and start using the Simple ChatGPT app!
+Now you can visit `http://127.0.0.1:3000` in your browser and start using the Simple ChatGPT app!

 ## License